Sant Joan de Labritja

-Sant Joan de Labritja (/ca/, San Juan Bautista) is a village and municipality of the Balearic Islands on northern Ibiza.
+Sant Joan de Labritja (/ca-ES-IB/, San Juan Bautista) is a village and municipality of the Balearic Islands on northern Ibiza.
 Among others, the resorts of Portinatx and Cala de Sant Vicent are located there.
 The actual village of Sant Joan is a quiet street, dominated by an imposing Christian church, and is the meeting point of Sant Joan de Labritja Municipal Council.
-One may find several small cafés and restaurants (including the locally well-known Vista Alegre, as well as a taxi rank, outside the Municipal Council building and the local office of the Guardia Civil, the Spanish Civil Guard.
-Towards the west of the village is the origin of the Torrent de Labritja, a tributary of the Riu de Santa Eulária, the Balearic Island's only constant-flowing river, although the Torrent only contains water during the winter months; throughout the tourist season, the stream is a dry river bed full of green vegetation.
+One may find several small cafés and restaurants, as well as a taxi rank, outside the Municipal Council building and the local office of the Guardia Civil, the Spanish Civil Guard.
+Towards the west of the village is the origin of the Torrent de Labritja, a tributary of the Riu de Santa Eulària, the Balearic Island's only constant-flowing river, although the Torrent only contains water during the winter months; throughout the tourist season, the stream is a dry river bed full of green vegetation.